Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/projectREADME.md

 Carousel keeps randomly collapsing, particularly on mobile.

 - The only suggestion I found for this was to make sure the carousel JQuery commands were in the document ready function, which they previously weren't.
+Moved Add work h4 tag below carousel.
+The issue is intermittent and I can't pinpoint what is causing it.

 # Possible Future Features